CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial2_Georeferencing.md

 Since you are working in a new QGIS project, the map should show the entire earth as the default:
 ![OSM]

-Use the zoom-in tool ![zoom tools] and zoom into the Central Bronx in the area around The Botanical Garden:
+Use the zoom-in tool ![zoom tool] and zoom into the Central Bronx in the area around The Botanical Garden:

 ![garden zoom]